about me

 I want the world to see what I can do not want I can't.

 Please don’t get me wrong, I'm not sharing this because I want you to feel sorry for me.
 I'm not looking for sympathy.
-Nor do I seek any kind of praise, because I'm living with health problems and I'm still creating.
+Nor do I seek any kind of praise, because I'm living with health problems and I'm still creating at the best of my capacity when my body allows it, in that moment.

 I'm sharing this with you because this is my reality.
 Because there are countless people with all sorts of mobility issues.
 Each one of you out there have something special inside of you.
 It doesn't have to be sculpture or illustration.
 It can be anything.
 Just because we're limited in our abilities doesn't mean we have no abilities.
 Even making someone laugh is an ability.